 Minister Of State For International Cooperation Meets Zambian Foreign Minister

-Doha, Qatar: Minister of State for International Cooperation HE Dr. Maryam bint Ali bin Nasser Al Misnad met Wednesday with Minister of Foreign Affairs and International Cooperation of the the Republic of Zambia HE Mulambo Haimbe, on the sidelines of the Second World Summit for Social Development, currently held in Doha.
+(MENAFN- Gulf Times) Her Excellency Minister of State for International Cooperation, Dr. Maryam bint Ali bin Nasser Al Misnad, met Wednesday with the Minister of Foreign Affairs and International Cooperation of the Republic of Zambia, Mulambo Haimbe, on the sidelines of the Second World Summit for Social Development, currently held in Doha.

 Legal Disclaimer: